nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

     glimpse(flights)

 In the next code, we are loading a csv file containing the first 1 day of the flights data.
 We are just using day 1 to keep the csv file small.
-Notice the default datatypes resulting from the read_csv() function.
+Notice the default datatypes resulting from loading csv files...

     setwd("~")
     setwd("../.")